 Predatory Dog Play

 Chasing moving objects is a sure way of fine-tuning predatory skills.
 Ball chasing, stick chasing, and leaf chasing, are all ways in which this play form is expressed.
 With appropriate opportunity and guidance, pups will learn the ins and outs of the chase – how to accelerate, turn on a dime, brake suddenly, and how to pounce with accuracy and alacrity.
-If deprived of play predatory opportunities, dogs may resort to vacuum chasing of imaginary creatures, may pace, circle, or chase their own tails.
+If deprived of play predatory opportunities, dogs may resort to pacing, circling, or chasing their own tails.
 This is a sad state of affairs.

 Playtime as Dogs Age

 In many species, like wolves, play is pretty much restricted to juveniles and adolescents.
 Adults do not normally have the time or energy to waste in such trivial pursuits.
-Domestic dogs, however, seem to be enduringly suspended in a juvenile frame of mind.
-Thus play is not something they outgrow but rather an activity they keenly pursue throughout their lives.
-Unhealthy and unhappy dogs do not play, so play serves as a barometer of well being, indicating that a dog is well fed, in good health, and content.
+Domestic dogs, however, seem to be endearingly suspended in a juvenile frame of mind.
+Thus, play is not something they outgrow, but rather an activity they keenly pursue throughout their lives.
+Unhealthy and unhappy dogs don’t play, so play indicates that a dog is well fed, in good health, and content.
 Dogs, like humans, do not play when they’re sad or distressed.
-Dogs that do not seem to enjoy playing should be carefully scrutinized to make sure all is well in their lives.
+Dogs that don’t enjoy playing should be carefully scrutinized to make sure all is well in their lives.